xmera-circle/redmine_computable_custom_field/README.md

-# This project is no longer maintained
+# This project was taken over from annikoff

+see also

 ## ComputedCustomField plugin for Redmine